Non-Resident Fishing License in North Carolina: Fees, Rules, and Buying Guide

 short term fishing licenses available

-For short visits, non-residents can buy Ten‑Day coastal or inland licenses that provide time‑limited, nontransferable authorization to fish under resident size and possession limits:
+For short visits, non-residents can buy ten-day coastal or inland licenses.
+These give you time-limited access and let you fish under the same size and possession limits as residents.

-A Coastal Recreational Fishing Ten‑Day License costs $38 and authorizes fishing in designated coastal waters for the limited period.
+A Coastal Recreational Fishing Ten-Day License costs $14 and covers designated coastal waters for that period.

-If you need repeated short trips, a block of 10 Ten‑Day Coastal licenses costs $150 and remains valid for two years, reducing per‑use cost.
+If you make several short trips, a block of 10 Ten-Day Coastal licenses costs $150 and stays valid for two years.

 How Non‑Resident Licenses Differ From Resident and Unified Licenses